 Diallers work by automating some or all of the outbound call making process.
 This improves the productivity of agents and also the experience of customers, because calls are as fast and efficient as possible.

-What are the different types of dialler software?
+What are the different types of call centre dialler software?

 The main options are a manual dialler and an auto dialler.